 Sizing Gas Piping Layout

 You may ask why you need to know how to size gas lines.
-Here are a few reasons to know how to size new gas line or verify the existing gas line is properly sized.
+Here are a few reasons to know how to size a new gas line or verify the existing gas line is properly sized.

 • When replacing the heating appliance

-• Replacing a boiler and tank type water heater with a combi boiler
+• Replacing a boiler and tank-type water heater with a combi boiler

 • New construction